A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Theoretical background and methodology

 The material system considered in this study is a boehmite nanoparticle-reinforced epoxy composite, designed to emulate the electromechanical behavior of dielectric nanocomposites used in soft sensing and actuation.
 The relevant material parameters employed in the simulations are summarized in Table~\ref{tab:material-properties}.

-The simulated specimen consists of a square plate measuring 1 mm $\times$ 1 mm with a thickness of 0.05 mm, representative of a thin-film nanocomposite material.
-To introduce geometric variability and simulate defect-induced failure mechanisms, each model incorporates 10 to 15 randomly distributed circular holes.
-The hole diameters range from 0.02 mm to 0.06 mm, with a minimum inter-hole spacing of 0.03 mm to avoid overlap and preserve structural integrity.
+The simulated specimen consists of a square plate measuring $1 \text{ mm} \times 1 \text{ mm}$ with a thickness of $0.05 \text{ mm}$, representative of a thin-film nanocomposite material.
+To introduce geometric variability and simulate defect-induced failure mechanisms, each model incorporates 10 to 15 randomly distributed circular holes with diameters ranging from $0.02 \text{ mm}$ to $0.06 \text{ mm}$.
+This stochastic geometric setup serves as a geometry-agnostic benchmark designed to generate a statistically rich and diverse dataset of crack-defect interactions.
+By varying the spatial configuration of these holes, we ensure the deep learning framework learns the underlying physics of electromechanical field perturbations rather than memorizing a specific structural shape, thereby enhancing its generalizability.

 A mesh convergence study was conducted to ensure the quality and accuracy of the finite element discretization prior to running the full simulation set.
 Hole placement and sizing were automated using a custom Python script integrated within \texttt{ABAQUS}, enabling efficient generation of spatially randomized but reproducible geometries across 10,000 simulation instances.

 The computational mesh was designed to balance accuracy and efficiency via a non-uniform meshing strategy.
 A coarser mesh with an element size of approximately 0.02 mm was used in regions distant from stress concentrations, while a refined mesh of 0.005 mm was applied near the holes to capture local gradients in stress and electric fields.
 This refinement was especially important for resolving fracture localization and crack initiation around the defects.
 A characteristic length scale of 0.075 mm was used in accordance with the requirements of the phase-field fracture model to ensure mesh-objective crack resolution.